drake1701/addons/AddOns/Rematch/readme.txt

 Future plans

-With Warlords of Draenor going live, my addon-writing time will have to compete with my WoW-playing time, but there are still plans for this addon.
-They're loosely grouped into three priorities:
+My addon-writing time should be picking up again now that holidays are passing.
+The present plans for Rematch are listed below, loosely grouped into three priorities.

 Short term:
-- Set a minimum health and maximum xp for teams with a leveling pet.
-So that teams will pull a different pet from the queue (if any available) when the current leveling pet doesn't meet the criterea.
-- Support multiple leveling pets.
-When saving a team any pet in the queue will mark the slot as a leveling slot.
-When loading a team with multiple leveling pets it will pull as many pets as needed.
 - Look for multiple sources for breed data.
+- Queue recovery in the event of a server mass petID reassignment.
+- Custom sorting of pets: by power, speed, favorites mixed with rest, reverse sort, etc.
+- Additional leveling pet preferences: vulnerable pet types, maybe resistant types.
+- Mass Export/Import of teams.
+- Somehow save for challenge posts (prompt to save after a successful battle with a non-wild pet?)
+- Allow the window to be resized horizontally the way it can be resized vertically now.

 Mid term:
-- Custom sorting: by power, speed, favorites mixed with rest, reverse sort, etc.
+- Allow re-ordering teams into an arbitrary order within a group.
+- Re-evaluate UI:
+ - See about making the UI less "dense".
+ - The small square buttons could afford to be wider.
  - An alternate view of current pets that stacks them vertically.
-- Pet Treat, Lesser Pet Treat and Safari Hat buttons in the alternate view, with cooldown spinners on the treats to tell how much time is left on the buff.
+- Pet Treat, Lesser Pet Treat and Safari Hat buttons in the collapsed view, with cooldown spinners on the treats to tell how much time is left on the buff.
-- Mass Export/Import of teams.
 - Some alternate method of tagging pets.
 A "second" favorites at least.
+- A way to pick a new leveling pet while the window is collapsed.
+- A "favorite filters" system.

 Long term:
-- Allow the window to be resized horizontally the way it can be resized vertically now.
 - Rework the pet card to get more information on the card, such as breeds owned.
+- Rematch journal companion: maybe throw in the towel and integrate Rematch into the journal.
 - Understudy pet slot on the pet card for loading an alternate pet if that pet is dead or injured.
 - Possibly some method of choosing alternate teams if the saved team has dead or injured pets.
-- Re-evaluate UI.
-The small square buttons could afford to be wider.

 If you have any comments, suggestions or bugs to report feel free to post them here in the comments.
 Thanks!